KurtJacobson/kcjengr.com/_posts/2017-10-16-dragable-gtk-widgets.md

 ### Introduction

 A simple example showing how to make it possible to drag and reposition GTK+ widgets with the mouse.
-Code very similar to this is used the the Drag-n-Drop screen layout editor in [hazzy](https://github.com/kurtjacobson/hazzy).
+Code very similar to this is used in the Drag-n-Drop screen layout editor in [hazzy](https://github.com/kurtjacobson/hazzy).

 ### Synopsis